 Expedition 55/56 (March 21 through October 4, 2018).
 The crew launched from the Baikonur Cosmodrome aboard the Soyuz spacecraft.
-Feustel, who served as Commander, was joined by Astronaut Ricky Arnold, as well as Russian Cosmonaut Oleg Artemyev.
+Feustel, who served as ISS Commander during Expedition 56, was joined by Astronaut Ricky Arnold, as well as Russian Cosmonaut Oleg Artemyev.
 Feustel saw the arrival and departure of 6 visiting vehicles, participated in dozens of educational downlink events and ventured outside the space station on three spacewalks to perform maintenance and upgrades.
-He now has conducted 9 spacewalks in his career with a total of 61 hours and 48 minutes.
-Feustel is second among all U.S. spacewalkers for aggregate EVA time behind Mike Lopez-Alegria and third on the all-time list behind Russian cosmonaut Anatoly Solovyev and Lopez-Alegria.
+He has now conducted 9 spacewalks in his career with a total of 61 hours and 48 minutes.
+Feustel is third among all U.S. spacewalkers for aggregate EVA time and fourth in the world.
 Drew logged in 197 days in space during Expeditions 55 and 56.
 He has spent a total of 226 days in space on his three flights.